JabRef/jabref/docs/decisions/0036-use-textarea-for-chat-content.md

 ## Decision Outcome

 Chosen option: "Use TextArea".
-All other options require some time to implement.
+All other options require more time to implement.
-Some of the options doesn't support text selection and copying, which for now we value better than Markdown rendering.
+Some of the options do not support text selection and copying, which for now we value more than Markdown rendering.

 ## Pros and Cons of the Options